ArthurKretzer/meltano-elt-challenge/README.md

 # Development

-To develop features to this project, lintint and formatting must be done.
+To develop features to this project, linting and formatting must be done.

 ## Linting and Formatting